AliceO2Group/QualityControl/Modules/ITS/include/ITS/README.md

-# Analysis for its-only residual
+# Analysis for ITS-only residual

 We use the Weighted Least Square(WLS) fit and calculate the residuals from each cluster positions to the fitted trajectory.